Thadzy/Thadzy-Obsidian/Circular Motion.md

 - $f = \frac{1}{T}$
 - $T = \frac{1}{f}$
 ## Linear Speed
+is the rate at which an object travels along a straight path

 $$v = \frac{2\pi r}{T} => v = \omega r$$
 ## Angular Velocity